 The shade offered on most of the boats is minimal so be sure you have a swimsuit cover-up with you to keep your shoulders from burning!

-In order to visit the most spectacular waterfalls on Cebu Island you’ll be required to do a few water crossings and scramble up some slippery rocks.
+In order to visit the most spectacular waterfalls on Cebu Island in the Philippines you’ll be required to do a few water crossings and scramble up some slippery rocks.
 Be sure to pack some shoes with traction that you don’t mind getting wet.
 If you don’t want to invest in water shoes, an old pair of tennis shoes will work as well.

 If you’re a snorkeling fanatic and can’t wait to see the underwater wonders of the Philippines, you may want to consider bringing your own gear.
 Most boat tour operators have snorkel masks available for rent but they have been through some wear and tear.
 You’ll love how well this full-face mask fits your face to keep the water out.

-Other clothes to pack:
+Other clothes to pack for the Philippines:

 - Plenty of denim shorts and tanks